UPPMAX/LLM-workshop/docs/day2/rag.md

     1. ![RAG failure reasons](./figures/rag_failures.png)

+???- info "Note on popular Chat UI frameworks"

+    If doing basic RAG which can read a few of your documents and can search the web, check out popular LLM chat frameworks with integrated RAG functionality.
+    - LMstudio
+    - Open-webui
+    - WebUI by llama.cpp
+    - Chainlit

 ## Agentic RAG 🤖

 * An LLM-powered agent **decides** when and how to retrieve during reasoning.
 This gives more flexibility in the decision making process by the system but low control over it by the engineer.
 * Router
 * Tool calling
 * Multistep reasoning with tools
+* llm.txt
+* Documentation sites have already started building their RAG powered chatbots: vllm, langchain, anthropic etc.

 (More about Agents will be covered in Day 3.)